-Through targeted enforcement and public complaints, CARB identifies potential violations.
+CARB identifies potential violations through targeted enforcement and investigation of public complaints.
 CARB staff then contacts the responsible party to explain the enforcement process and to obtain additional information.
-Enforcement staff evaluates the information collected and works with CARB's Legal Office to determine violations of statutory and/or regulatory requirements.
-When violations are substantiated, CARB staff can take enforcement action, at which point the responsible party is provided an opportunity to discuss the violation.
+Enforcement staff evaluate the information collected and work with CARB's Legal Office to determine violations of statutory and/or regulatory requirements.
+CARB staff can take enforcement action after substantiating violations, at which point the responsible party is provided an opportunity to discuss the violation.

 Enforcement actions within the scope of CARB's enforcement authority may include issuing cease and desist orders, Notices of Violation, mitigation, or pollution prevention actions.
 Cases can be resolved via civil and criminal litigation as well as administrative penalties.
 In lieu of litigation, cases are typically resolved via mutual settlement.
-Penalties are sought that provide adequate deterrence to future non-compliance or public nuisance, and to take away any economic benefit of non-compliance.
+CARB seeks penalties that provide adequate deterrence to future noncompliance or public nuisance, and to take away any economic benefit of noncompliance.

 For example, in 2017, CARB settled cases with Union Pacific Railroad Company (UP) and BNSF Railway regarding inaccurate and incomplete reporting of non-compliant drayage trucks entering their intermodal facilities.
 Under CARB's Drayage Truck Regulation, California ports and Class I rail terminals must report to CARB any non-compliant heavy-duty diesel trucks entering their facilities.
 For years, BNSF and UP failed to accurately report to CARB information on non-compliant trucks entering their facilities, which hampered CARB staff's ability to enforce the regulatory requirements.
-The settlements resulted in UP turning away non-compliant trucks from their facilities and BNSF accurately reporting truck data to CARB for enforcement, resulting in reduced diesel emissions from heavy-duty diesel trucks around both UP and BNSF facilities.
+The settlements resulted in UP turning away non-compliant trucks from their facilities and BNSF accurately reporting truck data to CARB for enforcement, resulting in reduced diesel emissions from heavy-duty diesel trucks around both UP and BNSF facilities.^{vi}

-During the settlement process, violators have the opportunity to allocate up to 50 percent of their penalties to a Supplemental Environmental Project (SEP).
-SEPs are community-proposed and community-based projects that aim to improve public health, reduce pollution, increase environmental compliance or bring public awareness to air pollution issues.
-If community members are interested in submitting a SEP proposal, please contact the Community Outreach and Enforcement Section at COES@arb.ca.gov (See Appendix 4 for additional information on SEPs).
+During the settlement process, violators have the opportunity to allocate up to 50 percent of their penalties to a Supplemental Environmental Project (SEP).^{vii} SEPs are community-proposed and community-based projects that aim to improve public health, reduce pollution, increase environmental compliance or bring public awareness to air pollution issues.
+If community members are interested in submitting a SEP proposal, please contact the Community Outreach and Enforcement Section at COES@arb.ca.gov (See Appendix 4for additional information on SEPs).